rer7891/CharterChallenge/README.md

 Builds the app for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

+### Continuous Integration

+This app also utilizes CI through Travis CI.
+Travis Documentation can be found here: [https://docs.travis-ci.com/]